voromahery/birthday-app/readme.md

 Here is the package you should use for handling date computations.
 Add it as a dependency of your project

 [https://date-fns.org/v1.29.0/docs/differenceInYears](https://date-fns.org/v1.29.0/docs/differenceInYears)

+Again, try to make a plan, by dividing big tasks into smaller ones.
+You have the whole week to work on it.
+You can collaborate with other students, but copy/pasting code is forbidden.
+Once you're finished with the functionality, try to make your app more appealing with css and other tricks.
+Be creative 🎨

 Good Luck